edmondthui/game-of-commits/README.md

 Run this code snippet in the browser console on a Github profile and it will turn your commits into Conway's Game of Life!

 This is inspired by bahmutov's Game of Github which was no longer working.
-I fixed the code and modernized the code.
+I fixed and modernized the code.

 ![Gif Demo](https://edmondhui.com/game-of-commits/gameofcommits.gif)